Reasoning-Enhanced Rare-Event Prediction with Balanced Outcome Correction: Examples

 \subsubsection{Notes selection for positive and negative cases}

 For IHCA-positive admissions, clinical notes are collected from the time of hospital admission up to a fixed prediction cutoff defined as 6 hours before the first documented in-hospital cardiac arrest (IHCA).
-This ensures that only information available prior to the prediction horizon is used for modeling. \\\\ For IHCA-negative admissions, where no true IHCA time exists, a pseudo-event time is assigned.
+This ensures that only information available prior to the prediction horizon is used for modeling.

+For IHCA-negative admissions, where no true IHCA time exists, a pseudo-event time is assigned.
 This pseudo-event time is sampled from the empirical distribution of time-since-admission observed in IHCA-positive cases, subject to the constraint that it lies within the admission’s length of stay.
 Notes for negative admissions are collected using the same temporal rule as for positives, up to 6 hours before the pseudo-event time.
-This approach aligns the observation windows of positive and negative cases and prevents temporal bias. \\\\ Negative pseudo-event times are randomly sampled to match the time-since-admission distribution of IHCA-positive events.
+This approach aligns the observation windows of positive and negative cases and prevents temporal bias.

+Negative pseudo-event times are randomly sampled to match the time-since-admission distribution of IHCA-positive events.
 This can be expressed with the following formulas: